dtellz/homebrew-mac-uninstall/README.md

 ## Usage

+`IMPORTANT: (PR is welcomed to fix this manual step)` Before or after running `mac-uninstall`, you will also need to delete the "application.app" from the Applications folder manually, navigate to it with finder and drag and drop the app icon to the Bin.
+I haven't yet found a way to do this programmatically.

 To uninstall an application, simply run the next command replacing <app-name> with the name of the application you wish to uninstall.

 ```bash